Preparing for the IELTS Exam

 The final part of the test is again 4-5 minutes where the examiner will attempt to have a more in-depth and detailed conversation about the topic raised in part 2 of the examination.

 Check out these speaking test samples to help you prepare.

 Another great way to practice your speaking is to stay with a host family while you study, as you will be able to practice your English speaking outside of the classroom, as well as getting a good grasp of the different accents for your listening test too!

-The writing test is different depending on whether you have chosen to do the IELTS Academic exam or the IELTS general exam.
+The writing test is different depending on whether you have chosen to do the IELTS Academic exam or the IELTS General Training exam.
 Both consist of 2 pieces of writing and the exam is 1 hour long.